csells/fibscli/README.md

 - shouldn't allow any moves other while dice are on the bar
 - detect end game
 - first move (different colored dice)
+- animation of move hops
+- animated board rotation
 - test the GammonState + GammonRules
-- animation of moves (including hops)
-- animated board rotation
 - implement the forced moves rule (instead of just removing moves that aren't available as you go)
 - hook up with fibs.com telnet server
 - ...